 The “always for sale” Tropicana was my original favorite choice and for so many reasons.
 Mainly, its currently being shopped around by its owners..
 Looking for a possible new owner.
-And its perfect location for growth opportunity.
+And its perfect location for growth opportunities.

 If Las Vegas ever gets to reopen, the south end of the Strip is about to enter into a high wave of redevelopment with the opening of the new Allegiant Stadium and the expansion of business surrounding the stadium.
 Getting in now would save them millions.

 The Tropicana has separated buildings, the refurbished pool(s), and the open land for further expansion.
 They could literally walk in tomorrow and start making money.
-You have an area for families, you have an area fo the club crowd and you have an area for the party crowd.
+You have an area for families, you have an area for the club crowd and you have an area for the party crowd.